ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 The Earth and Mars are in the habitable zone, which is where water can exist in liquid form  without melting or freezing.

 ### Plant cells
 All cells have a cell membrane, cytoplasm, ribosomes, and DNA.
-However, only prokaryotes are smaller and less complex,
+However, only prokaryotes are smaller and less complex, have no nucleus (DNA floats around), no organelles, and are alwa